Woman charged in Capitol riot said she wanted to shoot Pelosi ‘in the friggin’ brain,' FBI says

 Rep. Cori Bush, a freshman Democrat from Missouri, said Friday she requested to move her Capitol office away from Rep. Marjorie Taylor Greene, claiming the Georgia Republican “berated” her in the hallway without a mask.

 Bancroft and Santos-Smith, both donning red Make America Great Again hats, were among countless Trump supporters who entered the Capitol in a violent, chaotic scene meant to halt election certification proceedings, according to prosecutors.
-At least 160 people have been charged in federal court for crimes related to the riot.
+At least 160 people have been charged in federal court with crimes related to the riot.

 Self-styled militia members in three states began planning in November for recruits, weapons ahead of Capitol breach, U.S. alleges

-Around inauguration day, Santos-Smith first told the FBI she attended Trump’s rally but did not enter the Capitol building, according to the complaint.
-When FBI agents showed her the video in which Bancroft remarks about Pelosi, Santos-Smith said she lied and was in the Capitol to protest but had not planned it, the FBI said.
+Around Inauguration Day, Santos-Smith first told the FBI she attended Trump’s rally but did not enter the Capitol building, according to the complaint.
+When FBI agents showed her the video in which Bancroft remarks about Pelosi, Santos-Smith admitted she lied and said she was in the Capitol to protest but had not planned it, the FBI said.

-Santos-Smith told the FBI that before she entered the building she heard people in the crowd saying “they’re letting us in” to the Capitol.
-She then admitted to climbing over a wall, under or through scaffolding and entering the building through a broken window, according to the FBI.
+Santos-Smith told the FBI that, before entering the building, she heard people in the crowd saying “they’re letting us in” to the Capitol.
+She then admitted to climbing over a wall, going under or through scaffolding and entering the building through a broken window, according to the FBI.

 U.S. prosecutors eye 400 potential suspects, expect sedition charges ‘very soon’ in Jan.
 6 Capitol breach